Talk Film Society features a team of writers, dedicated to covering new releases, featured columns, and classics with their distinct points of view.

 Marcus Irving is a former movie theatre employee and student at Iowa Central Community College majoring in Journalism.
 In his spare time it's a pretty safe bet that he's watching horror movies or playing video games.
 His favorite movie is Chasing Amy.
 If you don't like that you can pretend he had a cooler answer.

 Nick is a former co-host of the After Saturday Night podcast.
 He resides in Phoenix, AZ with his wife and two dogs, where they have developed a system based around dice and Post-It Notes to avoid fights about picking the next movie on Netflix.

 A 37 year old who is Benjamin Buttoning his way into the grave.
-Co-host of The Colorado St. Podcast.
 Video Store Clerk at Vulcan Video in Austin, TX for damn near a decade.
 Dad who love/hates the entire world.
 Always kidding.

-Sean is a Montclair, New Jersey based writer with a film degree, and an endless font of useless trivia for a mind.
+Sean is a New Jersey-based writer with a film degree, and an endless font of useless trivia for a mind.
 He'd do well on Jeopardy so long as no one was looking, and all of the questions were about Bill Murray.

 William is a cinema geek to the grave, hopelessly obsessed and in love with the moving image.
 He can usually be found immersed in the light of a movie screen, desperately trying to ignore the old couple loudly proclaiming their confusion.
 Big fan of John Carpenter, baby-back ribs, and Justin Timberlake.

 Anna hails from the generally frigid state of Michigan.
 When she's not attempting to lower the amount of starred movies in her FilmStruck list, she can usually be found reading something pretentious like philosophy or leftist theory.
 Currently she is in undergrad and hopes to attend graduate school studying cultural history and film.